 He highlighted that there will be questions about the present and future with potential changes in compliance and policies.

 Additionally, we also ran an opinion poll with the audience on the challenges and future of Mexico’s automotive logistics landscape, nearshoring and the impact of the new US government.
-Stay tuned for the results!
+Click here for the polling results.

 Come back for more as will continue to bring you live updates, insights from industry visionaries, and highlights of the key innovations driving competitive advantage in automotive logistics.